 No arcade racing game would be complete without a stellar soundtrack, and Revenge delivers in spades.
 EA’s fictional radio station CrashFM provides you with 41 licensed tracks, coming from well-known acts like Yellowcard, All-American Rejects, Unwritten Law, MxPx, Avenged Sevenfold, Pennywise, Fall Out Boy, Thrice, Junkie XL, Andy Hunter, Goldfinger, The Starting Line, and OK Go, as well as numerous up-and-coming artists.
 I don’t really care for the electronic remixes of “Break On Through (To the Other Side)” by the Doors and “An Honest Mistake” by the Bravery, but they’ll appeal to at least someone.
 If you need pulse-pounding music to help pump you up, Revenge has you covered.
 Crank up your HD audio system and feel free to sing along.

 Like a muscle car with a potent power plant, Burnout: Revenge was a fantastic treat out of EA’s garage, and is still an absolute jam all these years later.
-If arcade racers are your cup of tea, strap into Revenge‘s cockpit and take it for a spin.
+If arcade racers are your cups of tea, strap into Revenge‘s cockpit and take it for a spin.
 And no, I will not judge you for crashing into enemy cars while singing “Lights And Sounds” by Yellowcard, because why wouldn’t you do such a thing?
-Speaking of Yellowcard, if someone out there were to tell me that a racing game they like is like an “extreme version of Burnout: Revenge,” I would respond by asking, “How do you get more extreme than Burnout: Revenge?
-Maybe by adding more Yellowcard?”
-Anyway, enough about famous pop-punk bands, we’ve got some Burnout business to take care of.

 I’ve been playing videogames since I was four years old and see no signs of stopping.
 My other hobbies include sports, tabletop games, and listening to a wide variety of music (Mainly punk genres).
 I’m not the best at shooters and fighters, but I’m in my element when playing a driving game.